chiggyb/QuizMasters/rest_test/readme.md

-getQuestion - get question using quiz id and qestion number getResponse - get the response for a user using user id and question number getUserId - get user information using user id
+getQuestion - get question using quiz id and question number

+getResponse - get the response for a user using user id and question number

+getUserId - get user information using user id

-postResponse - post user response and timestamp with question number postUser - post new user
+postResponse - post user response and timestamp with question number

+postUser - post new user